Skip to main content

 • We also consider:

-• If a project or program will help address stormwater issues dependably
+• The reliability of a project or program in addressing stormwater issues.

-• If we have the capacity to support or maintain a project or program
+• Our capacity to support or maintain a project or program.

-• How helpful the projects and programs are for habitat health
+• The potential benefits of projects and programs are for habitat health.

 What is the difference between the Storm and Surface Water, Water, and Wastewater system plans?

-The Storm and Surface Water System Plan helps the City manage flooding issues, water pollution issues, and protect our environment from runoff after it rains.
-The Water System Plan helps guide the City in providing a reliable supply of drinking water to communities.
+The Storm and Surface Water System Plan helps the City manage flooding and water pollution issues while protecting the environment from runoff after it rains.
+The Water System Plan guides the City in providing a reliable supply of drinking water to communities.
 The Wastewater System Plan explores the current and future needs of the City’s sewer systems.
-This provides the City with information that guides the City when more are built throughout the City boundary.
-All of these plans also make sure that Bellevue is meeting rules set by the state and federal government.
+This provides the City with information for future infrastructure developments.
+All these plans ensure that Bellevue complies with state and federal regulations.

 What is the difference between the Storm and Surface Water System Plan and the Watershed Management Plan?

-The Watershed Management Plan helps decide the best ways to take care of our streams and improve their health.
-It focuses on making smart and cost-effective choices for the main watersheds in Bellevue: Coal Creek, Greater Kelsey Creek, the Lake Sammamish Tributaries, and the small streams that flow into Lake Washington.
+The Watershed Management Plan outlines effective strategies for maintaining and improving the health of our streams.
+It focuses on making smart, cost-effective decisions for Bellevue's main watersheds: Coal Creek, Greater Kelsey Creek, the Lake Sammamish Tributaries, and the smaller streams flowing into Lake Washington.

-This plan will help guide another plan called the Storm and Surface Water System Plan.
-That plan looks at things like pipes, storm drains, and swales that collect, move, and clean rainwater.
-The System Plan will suggest projects to help improve water quality, reduce flooding, and stop erosion.
+This plan informs the Storm and Surface Water System Plan, which addresses infrastructure such as pipes, storm drains, and swales that collect, transport, and treat rainwater.
+The System Plan will propose projects aimed at improving water quality, reducing flooding, and preventing erosion.

 Alerts